 My name is Kate and I’m a semi-professional knitting pattern writer and needlework designer who also happens to have a Ph.D. in nineteenth-century British literature.

-After receiving my doctorate in English Literature and facing a job market that was grim even before our current recession, I got a job as a pattern writer working for a well-known knitting designer here in Los Angeles.
-We’ve worked on four books together and I’ve written over a hundred handknits patterns for her knitting boutique.
-Working with this designer has inspired me to start designing my own knits and to rededicate myself to my other love, cross stitch.
+After receiving my degree several years ago, and facing a job market that was grim even before our current economic downturn, I got a job as a pattern writer working for a well-known knitting designer here in Los Angeles.
+We worked on four books altogether and I eventually wrote over a hundred knitting patterns for her boutique and her line of specialty yarns.
+She decided to focus on the high-fashion side of her business and I was left with a lot of fond memories as well as a hard-won set of pattern-writing skills and knitting knowledge that I was eager to expand upon.

-I firmly believe that cross stitch is poised to enjoy the same kind of popular and stylistic renaissance recently enjoyed by knitting.
-Cross stitch can also be hip and sophisticated, and, for the sake of this craft we love so well, we should all work together to bring cross stitch (kicking and screaming, if necessary) into the 21st century.
-I continue to be inspired by both crafts equally, as well as by crochet, quilting, sewing, needlepoint, beading, and just about any paper, fabric or fiber craft you can think of.
+I continue to be inspired by both crafts equally, as well as by crochet, sewing, needlepoint, beading, and just about any paper, fabric or fiber craft you can think of.
 In particular, I love projects that combine two or more of these different crafts.

 About the Name of this Blog

-The name of this blog, The Lyf So Short, comes from the first lines of Geoffrey Chaucer’s poem “The Parlement of Foules”:
+The name of this blog, “The Lyf So Short,” comes from the first lines of Geoffrey Chaucer’s poem “The Parlement of Foules”:

 The lyf so short, the craft so longe to lerne

-Th’assay so hard, so sharp the conquerynge
+Th’assay so hard, so sharp the conquerynge,

+The first line of the poem was also, famously, the motto of The Craftsman, the journal of the British Arts and Crafts movement of the late nineteenth and early twentieth centuries.
+I’ve long admired the Arts and Crafts aesthetic which embraced and celebrated handmade objects in the face of an increasingly industrial world.
 I also figured this was a good name for a stitching blog since we all seem to have more stash than we could ever handle, and there always seems to be “just one more technique” on the horizon to master.